b2ihealthcare/snow-owl/core/com.b2international.snowowl.fhir.api/src/com/b2international/snowowl/fhir/api/api-description.md

 ### $subsumes

 Both _GET_ as well as _POST_ HTTP methods are supported.
 Subsumption testing is supported for ICD-10 and SNOMED CT terminologies.
-In case of error (eg. _codeA/codeB/system/version_ not found) the API responds with an error `OperationOutCome`.

 ##ValueSet